hdShang/arxiv-daily/docs/cs-CL/2025-05-12/papers/250507247v2-sas-bench-a-fine-grained-benchmark-for-evaluating-short-answer-scori.md

 ---
 layout: default
-title: SAS-Bench: A Fine-Grained Benchmark for Evaluating Short Answer Scoring with Large Language Models
+title: "SAS-Bench: A Fine-Grained Benchmark for Evaluating Short Answer Scoring with Large Language Models"
 ---

 # SAS-Bench: A Fine-Grained Benchmark for Evaluating Short Answer Scoring with Large Language Models